Can I recover deleted files from my hard drive?

 I've tried a few different programs that claim to be able to do this, but have discovered that some of them are only able to show you what's still in your Recycle Bin (not much help if you've emptied your Recycle Bin).

-iRecover is able to recover files that have been deleted from your Recycle Bin, and will also help you recover data that was lost because of file system corruption, formatting, virus damage, partition deletion, or even just plain user error.
+iRecover will also help you recover data that was lost because of file system corruption, formatting, virus damage, partition deletion, or even just plain user error.

-So don't panic if you've cleared out your Recycle Bin.
-Get a copy of iRecover and point it to the Recycle Bin folder.
-It will tell you what it can recover, so you'll know if it's worth paying for the licensed version.
+Here's a link to download iRecover.
+It will tell you what it can recover for free, so you'll know if it's worth paying for the licensed version.